Hipples/CS628-PEs-Samantha-Hipple/PE01 - Resume/README.md

 # INPUT
-The user can supply not inputs to interact with this example web app.
+The user cannot supply inputs to interact with this example web app.

 # PROCESS
 This app begins its entry with App.js, where it loads the Resume component.